 Tricia has studied Psychology at the University of South Dakota, as well as at the graduate level at the University of Kansas.
 She graduated June 2011 with a Master of Arts in Counseling and Psychotherapy from Adler Graduate School.
 Tricia is passionate about working with parents/caregivers and their children to strengthen attachments and form healthy bonds.

 Phone: 866-334-8444, Extension 7

-Jamie is a transplant to Bloomington, Minnesota from the Carolinas and enjoys road trips exploring her new state.
+Jamie is a transplant to the Minneapolis area from the Carolinas and enjoys road trips exploring her new state.
 Her hobbies include reading, yoga, cooking, cake decorating and dance parties with her kids.

 West/Central Parent Support Navigator

 Kelly is the mother of four wonderful children, some of whom have diagnoses which include: autism, sensory processing challenges, oppositional defiant disorder, ADHD, and anxiety.
 She has experienced how difficult it is to “juggle” employment, appointments and the daily routine while trying to obtain resources in order to support her family.
 When her son was diagnosed with autism, she made the decision to become a stay at home parent so her son could receive in-home behavioral therapy.
 This also allowed her time to learn more about advocating for her children and really get involved in supporting other families going through similar situations.